 I do not wish to raise any racial issue at all, but as an Indian my father came here and worked for this country.
-He died here and saved the sugar pantations from rum.
-You will not find Indian working for a salary in either of the banks, and I as a public man have the right to examine the functions of the Banks and say: "West, you do not employ my people, why should I put my savings into your vaults?"
+He died here and saved the sugar prantations from rum.
+You will not find one Indian working for a salary in either of the Banks, and I as a public man have the right to examine the functions of the Banks and say: "West," you do not employ my people, why should I put my savings into your vaults?"
 Because of a special privilege granted by some antiquated and obsolete Charter we have the Banks coming here and pressing us down, not doing anything to assist in the progress of British Guiana, except giving advances to the big firms such as the Bauxite Company, the sugar companies, and firms in Water Street.
-I want Banks to give the pulp industry opportunity to raise itself.
-If I take the production of sugar and rice as a criterion I must condemn the Banks of having no influences at all in financial progress and the economic progress of British Guiana.
+I want the Banks to give the pulp industry opportunity to raise itself.
+If I take the production of sugar and rice as a criterion I must condemn the Banks of having no influences at all in the financial progress and the economic progress of British Guiana.

-If I may make a comparison I will take Canada for an example, and what the Banks have done for Canadathe same Royal Bank of Canada, Look at the industrial strides made by that Dominion.
+If I may make a comparison I will take Canada for an example, and what the Banks have done for Canada--the same Royal Bank of Canada.
+Look at the industrial strides made by that Dominion.
 Look at the economics of every Dominion and you will see that the Banks were responsible for their industrialization and expansion, but in the Colonies, oh no!
 In the Colonies the Banks exist in order to help big business against the enterprise of the small man.
-That is true because somehow these Banks have the right to say to whom they will lend money. smother the enterprise of the small man.
+That is true because somehow these Banks have the right to say to whom they will lend money.
+Thev smother the enterprise of the small people who have everything in common with the Bankers.

-Perhaps I may go a little further in my argument.
-Why is it the Banks so interested in the expansion of industry in Canada, Australia, New Zealand, South Africa and so on?
-Because those in authority in the Dominions are of an exclusive race of people who have everything in common with the Bankers.
 In the case of the Colonies, where the coloured communities predominate, the Bankers do not take an interest in the natives and in their urge to do something tangible for their country.
 Instead they expect the Government to establish Co-operative Credit Banks for the purpose of giving loans of \$100 to small men.
 That is the kind of economics we have in the Colonies.
-Perhaps in the next five years Members of this Council will have enough power to tax all such parasitical concerns which do nothing else but live off the substance of the people.
-I would tax them because I do not see any hope of the establishment of other Banks here to finance industries, and we will be left at the mercy these two Banks.
+Perhaps in the next five tears Members of this Council will have enough power to tax all such parasitical concerns which do nothing else but live off the substance of the people.
+I would tax them because I do not see any hope of the establishment of other Banks here to finance industries, and we will be left at the mercy of these two Banks.
 I think many Members of this Council have had experience of dealing with the Banks.
 Perhaps they know better than I do.
 When dark clouds set in one's shadow leaves.
 In a dark room your shadow is the nearest thing you find.
-As soon as a small industrialist gets into difficulthe first thing that happens is that the Bank withdraws its credit and crushes him to the ground.
+As soon as a small industrialist gets into difficulties the first thing that happens is that the Bank withdraws its credit and crushes him to the ground.
 That is the kind of obstinacy we find in the capitalist system in the Colonies, and the sooner we secure power and get self-government the better for the people of this country.